Wool

 You can read more about our standards for animals in PVH’s Animal Welfare Policy.

-Recycled cashmere wool is considered a sustainable form of wool because it’s made from existing cashmere garments and fiber waste.
+Recycled cashmere wool is environmentally preferred because it is made from existing cashmere garments and fiber waste.
 To create recycled cashmere, garments and production scraps are sorted, cleaned, shredded, and blended to create “new” recycled cashmere fibers that are spun into yarn.
 Using recycled fibers reduces the depletion of natural resources and textile waste and reduces the production of conventional cashmere.

 Responsibly sourced wool uses wool sourced from sheep farms certified for responsible animal and land management practices.